-You might feel unsafe because someone close to you is hurting you, controlling you or making you feel afraid – such as your partner, family member, carer or parent(s).
+- someone is making you feel afraid or unsafe such as your partner, ex-partner, family member or carer

-- listen to you to understand your situation
+- listen to you and hear what your worries are

 People who identify as Aboriginal and/or Torres Strait Islander can choose to be supported by an Aboriginal worker at The Orange Door or be referred to an Aboriginal service.

 All cultural and religious preferences are respected, including the option to request a male or female worker.
 It’s your choice.
-The Orange Door works with multicultural communities to meet the diverse needs of families.
+We work with multicultural communities to meet the diverse needs of families.